vikashresources/algorithms/README.md

 3. An extrema is an elements which is either greater than its both of neighbors or less than its both neighbors.
 First and last element can't be extrema.

-4. The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+4. The selection sort (Time Complexity: O(n2) as there are two nested loops.Auxiliary Space: O(1)) algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
 The algorithm maintains two subarrays in a given array.

 a) The subarray which is already sorted.
 b) Remaining subarray which is unsorted.